Here is a list of Frequently asked questions, if the answer to your question isn’t on the list please contact us firstname.lastname@example.org .

 Accessibility: Zacs treatment room is on the first floor up some stairs and a short walk to the car park.

 Massage is a hands-on treatment and therefore some degree of undress is required.
-It’s a good idea to wear some shorts, and suitable underwear.
+It’s a good idea to wear some shorts, and suitable underwear, shorts for guys and ideally a normal bra as opposed to a sports bra and shorts if possible.
 Towels will be used for your comfort and dignity throughout the treatment.
 I advise removing necklaces and bracelets if possible.

 If you have a specific in jury or condition it’s a good idea to gather your thoughts before the session with a list of dates of injuries and treatment which can speed things up.
 Payment is due at the end of the session either by card or cash.